justinlime/RapidUND/README.md

 The node deployed will be using default configuration given by the Unification Docs at https://docs.unification.io/.

-Pruning remains as default, this can be edited in `$HOME/.und_mainchain/config/app.toml`

 This script is meant to be used by experienced operators, used to quickly deploy a node in a time of need or when migrating to another machine, this is not recommended if you have not yet set up a node on your own.